Changissnz/selfinterest/README.md

 of prejudice emerges as a result past the physical livelihood, and the prejudice in practice almost always has a tribal representation to it.
 When the individual is failed by both the family and the state, there is problem for them there and problem that follows them forever.
-It is really a toss-up between the family and the state in terms of performance because both institutions utilize definitions predominantly defined by themselves, in order to cohesively persist.
+It is really a toss-up between the family and the state in terms of performance, because both institutions utilize definitions predominantly defined by themselves in order to cohesively persist.
 Power games such as petty squabbles over property are frequent occasions in families of wealth above the median, phenomena rich for dramatization showcasing the intrigue in the reactive intersection of family and wealth.
 A state that allows for freedom of the individual seldom takes the additional step of sponsoring any arbitrary individual without also observing